 The battery is dumb.
 It’s technically not user replaceable, but the user could replace them.
 Originally, the user was supposed to send the camera back to a Fuji dealer or repair shop and have the battery replaced.
 It has two, not-so-common 3v lithium batteries.
 The battery sits in the film compartment, I watched a couple of YouTube videos, they’re not very difficult to replace.
 Fuji later released a DL-200 II with user replaceable batteries.

 I really like this camera.
 It has a good build quality.
 It looks nice.
 It’s easy to use.
 It fit’s nicely in your Bermuda shorts.
 I would buy this camera, but I don’t need another camera.
-If you are into these 80s point-and-shoot compact film cameras, you could a lot worse than this camera.
+If you are into these 80s point-and-shoot compact film cameras, you could do a lot worse than this camera.

 Kodak Tri-X – D76 1:3 dilution.